Toy: Culture

 The act of children's play with toys embodies the values set forth by the adults of their specific community, but through the lens of the child's perspective.
 Within cultural societies, toys are a medium to enhance a child's cognitive, social, and linguistic learning.

 In some cultures, toys are used as a way to enhance a child's skillset within the traditional boundaries of their future roles in the community.
-In Saharan and North African cultures, play is facilitated by children through the use of toys to enact scenes recognizable in their community such as hunting and herding.
+In Saharan and North African cultures, play is facilitated by children through the use of toys to enact scenes recognizable in their community, such as hunting and herding.
 The value is placed in a realistic version of development in preparing a child for the future they are likely to grow up into.
 This allows the child to imagine and create a personal interpretation of how they view the adult world.

-However, in other cultures, toys are used to expand the development of a child's cognition in an idealistic fashion.
-In these communities, adults place the value of play with toys to be on the aspirations they set forth for their child.
-In the Western culture, the Barbie and Action-Man represent lifelike figures but in an imaginative state out of reach from the society of these children and adults.
-These toys give way to a unique world in which children's play is isolated and independent of the social constraints placed on society leaving the children free to delve into the imaginary and idealized version of what their development in life could be.
+However, in other cultures, toys are used to expand a child's cognitive development in an idealistic fashion.
+In these communities, adults place the value of play with toys alongside the aspirations they set forth for their child.
+In Western culture, Barbie and Action-Man represent lifelike figures, but in an imaginative state out of reach from the society of these children and adults.
+These toys give way to a unique world in which children's play is isolated and independent of the social constraints placed on society, leaving the children free to delve into the imaginary and idealized version of what their development in life could be.

 In addition, children from differing communities may treat their toys in different ways based on their cultural practices.
 Children in more affluent communities may tend to be possessive of their toys, while children from poorer communities may be more willing to share and interact more with other children.
 The importance the child places on possession is dictated by the values in place within the community that the children observe on a daily basis.